Montanakids.com | Official Montana Website

 Carousel

 The Carousel was the concept of Chuck Kaparich, the grandson of a Croatian immigrant to the Butte copper mines.
-Kaparich, with childhood memories of the Columbia Gardens in Butte, a reverence for his family history, and an interest sparked by a trip to the Spokane carousel, began carving his first pony in 1990.
-His carving lead to another and then another.
+Kaparich, with childhood memories of the Columbia Gardens in Butte, a reverence for his family history, and an interest sparked by a trip to the Spokane carousel, began carving his first pony around 1988-1990.
+His carving led to another and then another.
 With each new pony, his vision became clearer: a carousel in Caras Park.
-In 1991, taking one of his ponies in hand, Kaparich met with the Missoula mayor and then with Missoula Redevelopment Agency; the dream caught on.
-Wood carvers were recruited through classes at the vo-tech center.
-But most of the excitement for the project was created by the horses themselves.
-By the completion of the project in 1995, 125 businesses and over 1,100 individuals had given financial support.
-Over 240 people had given their time and skill to the carousel project.
+In 1991, taking one of his ponies in hand, Kaparich met with the Missoula City Council and then with the Missoula Redevelopment Agency; the dream caught on.
+By Opening Day, May 27, 1995, more than 100,000 hours of volunteer time had gone into the project.

 Carousel